Theusaopia/Theusaopia/README.md

 - The majority of my projects are here, but, there are a few at GitLab (<a href="https://gitlab.com/Theusaopia" target="_blank"> <img align="center" src="https://img.shields.io/badge/-Gitlab-05122A?style=flat&logo=gitlab" alt="gitlab"/>
 </a>) 👩‍💻

-- Currently learning: **Spring boot essentials, REST API's and Design Patterns (but I have room for more)** 📘
+- Currently learning: **Spring framework, REST API's, Design Patterns and Android Development (but I have room for more)** 📘

 <br><br>